jwodder/rsrepo/README.md

   and `LICENSE` files

-- `author-email` — The author e-mail to use when `rsrepo new` generates a `Cargo.toml` file; this may contain a placeholder of the form `{project_name}`, which will be replaced with the name of the project being initialized.
+- `author-email` — The author e-mail to use when `rsrepo new` generates a `Cargo.toml` file; this may contain a placeholder of the form `{package}`, which will be replaced with the name of the package being initialized.

 - `github-user` — The GitHub username to use when `rsrepo new` generates `Cargo.toml` and `README.md` files